10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 23 February 2024

-🕓 10 min
+?
+10 min

 Make This Easter Holiday Memorable and Educational

 Easter holidays are a great time for kids to relax, recharge, and have fun.
-But why not make it a little more educational too?
+But why not make it educational too?
 With the right blend of creativity, hands-on activities, and learning, you can turn these holidays into a memorable experience for your children.
 At The Science of Sound, we believe that learning should always be fun, which is why we’ve curated a list of 10 Easter-themed activities that blend creativity with STEM learning.
 From crafting to science experiments, these ideas will keep your kids entertained while stimulating their minds.

-Easter Egg Sound Shakers
+1. Easter Egg Sound Shakers ??

-This activity combines creativity and sound science, allowing kids to learn about vibrations and sound while making their own musical instruments.
+This activity combines creativity and sound science, allowing kids to learn about vibrations and sound waves while making their own musical instruments.

 What You’ll Need: